Exam invigilator: Proctorio lawsuits

 In 2020, e-proctoring software company Proctorio sued a university employee at the University of British Columbia over alleged breach of copyright.
 The employee was critical of Proctorio on social media and posted links to unlisted YouTube videos produced by the company.
 A court ruling on the case was published on 15 June 2021 and another on 11 March 2022, dismissing the case.
-As of late 2022, the employee is appealing the dismissal.
+In late 2022, the employee appealed the dismissal.
+In November 2025, the case was settled out of court.
+The exact terms of the settlement were kept confidential, but both parties confirmed no money was exchanged.

-In 2020 a computer engineering student at a different collage publicly shared excerpts of code installed by Proctorio on their personal computer.
+In 2020 a computer engineering student at a different college publicly shared excerpts of code installed by Proctorio on their personal computer.
 The student sued Proctorio after they had the material removed.
 Proctorio countersued arguing copyright infringement and defamation.
 The case was settled out of court.

 Class-action lawsuits were brought up against Proctorio and two other companies.
 The companies were accused of failing to provide legally required data retention and destruction policies and failing to obtain consent for gathering biometric information.
 The lawsuit against Proctorio was dismissed by a judge in August 2022.